You should consider Cloudflare workers

 Issues and negatives

 First thing that comes to mind is language support.
 The choices are basically TypeScript, JavaScript, and to a limited extent Python (unless you want to juggle WebAssembly).
-Then there’s the obvious question of performance: CPU and execution time are capped, and especially in the free tier you can easily exhaust your limits unless you plan ahead.

 Another big thing is the platform ecosystem.
-I mentioned the impressive suite of tools before, but admittedly they are nowhere near as mature as what the large IaaS players like AWS or GCP provide.
-Debugging can also be a little sparse: logs are serviceable, but without extra tooling the observability is not great.
+I mentioned the impressive suite of tools before, but admittedly they are nowhere near as mature as what the large players like AWS or GCP provide.

 Final thoughts

-The developer UX is impeccable, price is affordable, and while it won’t work for every use case (being more akin to a razor blade than a Swiss Army knife), you should at least consider using it, because it’s great!
+The developer UX is impeccable, pricing is affordable, and while it won’t work for every use case (being more akin to a razor blade than a Swiss Army knife), you should at least consider using it, because it’s great!